LibraryCarpentry/lc-shell/_episodes/06-free-text.md

 (`[:punct:]`) and carriage returns (`\r`).
 It also requires the use of both the output redirect `>` we have seen and the input redirect `<` we haven't seen.

-Finally regularise the text by removing all the uppercase lettering.
+Finally regularize the text by removing all the uppercase lettering.

 ~~~
 $ tr [:upper:] [:lower:] < gulliver-noheadfootpunct.txt > gulliver-clean.txt